CryptoWizardApp/PrivacyPolicy/PRIVACY.md

 ## No Use of Emails or Newsletters

-I do not send any emails or newsletters to users.
-The only way to contact me is via the email address [airdrop.manager.app@gmail.com](mailto:airdrop.manager.app@gmail.com).
+We do not send any emails or newsletters to users.
+The only way to contact us is via the email address [airdrop.manager.app@gmail.com](mailto:airdrop.manager.app@gmail.com).

 ## Children’s Privacy

 These Services do not address anyone under the age of 13.
-I do not knowingly collect personally identifiable information from children under 13.
-If I become aware that a child under 13 has provided me with personal information, I will immediately delete this from the app's local storage.
+We do not knowingly collect personally identifiable information from children under 13.
+If we become aware that a child under 13 has provided us with personal information, we will immediately delete this from the app's local storage.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us at [airdrop.manager.app@gmail.com](mailto:airdrop.manager.app@gmail.com).

 ## Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
+We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
+We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at [airdrop.manager.app@gmail.com](mailto:airdrop.manager.app@gmail.com).
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [airdrop.manager.app@gmail.com](mailto:airdrop.manager.app@gmail.com).

 ## Last updated: